omgardner/omgardner.github.io/_posts/2018-10-30-PI-Visualisation.md

 # Goal of the Visualisation
-    How does the average value of π change over the first 1000 digits?
+>How does the average value of π change over the first 1000 digits?

 To visualise this, we need to find the average value of π up to the nth digit, for 1<=n<=1000

-An efficient method is by calculating the cumulative average, based on
+An efficient method is by calculating the cumulative average, based on:
 - the last average
 - the N values counted so far
 - the n+1 th value